 Q: Can DBCC SHRINKFILE be automated?

-Review the below article also
+Review the article below

 SQL Server Configuration Manager